laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > k = I \* &delta;(1/&omega;) / &delta;t

-Which can be transformed into (see [this derivation](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#improvements-based-on-the-first-side-by-side-dragfactor-test))
+However, our testing has shown this approach is too volatile to be useful (see [these test results](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#validation-of-the-drag-factor-calculation)).
+However, this formula can be transformed into (see [this derivation](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#improvements-based-on-the-first-side-by-side-dragfactor-test))

 > (k \* 2&pi;)/(I \* Impulses Per Rotation) = &delta;currentDt / &delta;t